 Fibre Channel to SCSI Protocol Process

 This section describes the steps the router uses to convert Fibre Channel host protocol to SCSI device protocol.
-Figure 1-10 and Table 1-2 illustrate and define this process.
+Figure 10 and the supporting table illustrate and define this process.

-Figure 1-10: Converting Fibre Channel to SCSI process
+Figure 10: Converting Fibre Channel to SCSI process